w3c/wot-discovery/explainer/Explainer.md

 is still needed before detailed metadata is provided.

 ### Exploration Mechanisms
-Exploration mechanisms come in two different forms: directories and self-description.
+Exploration mechanisms come in two different forms: TD directories and TD servers.
-Both of these have HTTP-based RESTful web services and support existing mechanisms for authentication, authorization, and secure transport.
+Both of these can be implemented as web services using HTTP, including supporting existing mechanisms for authentication, authorization, and secure transport.
+In addition a TD server, which is intended to distribute a single TD, can also use CoAP and can be used for self-describing Things as well as systems describing other Things.

 A WoT Thing Description Directory (TDD) is an HTTP-based Thing itself.
 As a class they are described with a Thing Model and any particular